-Think of calling a URL in your web browser — when you go to a web page you are requesting data from a server (actually many servers) that will return everything your browser needs to display a web page, including HTML, text, images, and more.
-An ad server is simply sending data back in the raw markup language of XML, which a video player then uses to run an ad.
+Think of calling a URL in your web browser — when you go to a web page, you are requesting data from a server (actually many servers) that will return everything your browser needs to display a web page, including HTML, text, images, and more.
+An ad server sends data back in the raw markup language of XML, which a video player then uses to run an ad.

 The this is the XML VAST response.